Most respondents rank the facilities as above average.

 Most students don't live on campus.
 Neither do faculty.
 Even though they all say it's a close-knit community, the fact is, they all commute 45 minutes on average each way.

-Applicants commonly mentioned weather-related disruptions affecting schedules, positive interactions with enthusiastic faculty, and concerns about the distance of student housing from campus.
+Applicants commonly mentioned disruptions due to weather, positive interactions with enthusiastic faculty, and concerns about the distance of living arrangements from campus.
+They appreciate the program but are hesitant about the location aspects.

 Due to the snow, everything got thrown off.
 The faculty I met were enthusiastic and the students I spoke to by phone/email seemed content with their program but the fact that people live so far from campus isn't appealing to me.